Cosmetics

 3. What are the requirements for cosmetic labelling?

-The labelling is discussed in detail in Article 3 of Regulation no. 577/2013 and Article 19 Regulation (EC) No 1223/2009.
+The labelling is discussed in detail in Article 3 of national Regulation No 577/2013 and Article 19 Regulation (EC) No 1223/2009.
 A compilation of mandatory labelling is also available on our website.

 4. Which substances are forbidden to use in cosmetics?

-In Annex II of the Cosmetics regulation (EC) No 1223/2009 there is a list of substances that are prohibited in cosmetic products within the EEA.
+In Annex II of the Regulation (EC) No 1223/2009 on cosmetics there is a list of substances that are prohibited in cosmetic products within the EEA.

 5. What requirements must be met when manufacturing cosmetics in Iceland?